Combining painting and 3D form depicting landscape and architectural spaces,

 Lisa combines painting and 3D form within her art practice.

-Recent selected exhibitions include the Royal Watercolour Society Contemporary at Bankside Gallery, ING Discerning Eye at Mall Galleries, Royal College of Art, Cork Street, the Crypt Gallery, St. Ives, the Bath Society of Artists, the London Design Festival 2016 and at Palazzo Ca' Zanardi, Venice, Italy.
+Recent selected exhibitions include the Royal Watercolour Society Contemporary at Bankside Gallery, ING Discerning Eye at Mall Galleries, Royal College of Art, Cork Street, the Crypt Gallery, St. Ives, the Bath Society of Artists, the London Design Festival 2016 & 2017, Palazzo Ca' Zanardi, Venice, Italy, The Greenhouse, Berlin.

 Recent public art commissions include the multi panelled enamel and steel wall mural in the entrance foyer to the new Art & Design College, Stourbridge, West Midlands (2011).
 Enamel and steel triptych situated in the double height space of the entrance foyer of Vestas Technology Centre, IW (2011), and a multi panelled folding wall at Briddlesford Education Centre, IW (2010).
 A further public art commission surface design was chosen for the ‘Making Waves’ sculpture & tourist trail, the National Marine Aquarium, Plymouth (2013).